dearprakash/k/source/writing/2015-12-28-gradient-text-borders-and-backgrounds-for-buttons.html.markdown

 <script src="https://gist.github.com/laurendorman/2af852cd1eb92c713a1c.js"></script>

-These mixins are best used with [Autoprefixer](https://github.com/postcss/autoprefixer) or your favorite postprocessor.
+These mixins are best used with [Autoprefixer](https://github.com/postcss/autoprefixer) or your favorite postprocessor for cross-browser compatibility.

 Enjoy!